norrishung/portfolio_2021/_posts/2020-06-21-limited-memory.md

 The goal of Limited Memory is to challenge our reliance on digital storage to help retrieve the past, encourage people to process their memories, and explore the idea of memory degradation over time.

-This was the result of 1-week group project with Aakash Dewan, Julian Jimsa, Diana Pang for the physical computing course during the CIID Interaction Design Programme in 2020.
-The design brief was to reinvent "an ordinary object by reimagining its existing interactivity that considers a beyond-the-user scale."
-While we loosely followed a design process that involved research, brainstorming, prototyping, and iteration, we also allowed the process to follow a more conceptual path.
+This was the result of 1-week group project with Aakash Dewan, Julian Jimsa, and Diana Pang for the physical computing course during the CIID Interaction Design Programme in 2020.
+The design brief was to "reinvent an ordinary object by reimagining its existing interactivity that considers a beyond-the-user scale."
+While we loosely followed a design process that involved research, brainstorming, prototyping, and iteration, we also allowed the process to take a more artistic path for this project.

 </div>
 </div>